 Store the bars covered and in the refrigerator, up to 4 days.

-Yes.
+You can freeze the bars.
 Make sure the bars at room temperature.
 Wrap the bars in plastic wrap and store them inside a sealable plastic bag for up to a month.

 - Use a silicone spatula to pat the crust down and to firm it up along the edges.
 This will result in evenly cut bars.